Subhajit-Chowdhury/Subhajit-Chowdhury/README.md

-# 💫 Hello World!, I'm Subhajit, a Indian Web Developer 👋🏼:
+# 💫 Hello World!, I'm Subhajit, an Indian Developer 👋🏼:

 I'm currently working as a Developer in a MNC since 2022.<br>
 Improving my Technical Knowledge and Skills. <br>